-The BSW Program has a Google group called SSW-BSWstudents-Group for sending students information about changes, activities, news items, and other BSW Program related information.
+The BSW Program has a Google group called SSW-BSW students-Group for sending students information about changes, activities, news items, and other BSW Program related information.
 You will be subscribed to the group upon admission to the program.
 Students admitted to our BSW Hybrid Program will also be subscribed to a Google group called SSW-BSWHybrid-Group.

-BSW Facebook Page
+SSW Facebook Page

-The BSW Program has a Facebook page at www.facebook.com (Enter BSW Program, School of Social Work, Portland State University for updates, communication purposes, and networking).
+The School of Social Work has a Facebook page at www.facebook.com (Enter Portland State University School of Social Work for updates, communication purposes, and networking).